 There is a variety of different videos and audios out there on the internet that focus on guided yoga nidra for better sleep, however this one below is one of our favorites:

 The ancient wisdom contained in the yogic tradition has really made its impression here in the west.
-For a couple decades now yoga and meditation have become integrated and absorbed into the western way of life in many regards.
+For the last couple of decades now yoga and meditation have become integrated and absorbed into the western way of life in many regards.

 We find this to be a good and healthy sign.